tuxkernel/PyLibGen/README.md

 ### Creating aliases for pylibgen

 I'm too lazy!
-If open a terminal, I don't want type 'python3 pylibgen.py -a Julian Osorno'
+If open a terminal, I don't want type ``python3 pylibgen.py -a Julian Osorno``

 It